 - We feel out of control

 If you have adopted Kanban for software development, you have probably also done so for nearly identical reasons.
-But I don’t blame you, for there is no doubt that you have done it with good intent and a desire to thrill your engineers and deliver product faster.
+But I do not blame you, for there is no doubt that you have done it with good intent and a desire to thrill your engineers and deliver product faster.

-And if you are not familiar with Kanban, let me quickly describe it for you.
+If you are not familiar with Kanban, let me quickly describe it for you.
 Kanban (meaning signboard or billboard) is a scheduling system for lean and just-in-time production.
-It’s a system to control the logistical chain from a production point of view.
-Kanban was developed by Taiichi Ohno, at Toyota, to find a system to improve and maintain a high level of production.
+It is a system to control the logistical chain from a production point of view.
+Kanban was developed by Taiichi Ohno at Toyota to find a system to improve and maintain a high level of production.
 The Kanban Method was later added to as an approach to incremental, evolutionary process improvement for organizations.

-If this sounds familiar, you have likely already started to assess why and what’s needed to regain your mojo.
+If this sounds familiar, you have likely already started to assess why and what is needed to regain your mojo.
 From what experienced product and engineering managers have told me, there are a few reasons why Kanban is creating so much pain.

 Engineers are not assembly line workers

-Kanban devalues your company’s own talent, culture, market and unique know how.
-It teaches you that you and your engineers cannot be trusted to estimate work or handle complex multi-faceted projects.
+Kanban devalues your company’s own talent, culture, market and unique know-how.
+It teaches that you and your engineers cannot be trusted to estimate work or handle complex multi-faceted projects.
 Worse, it trains the team to only focus on evolutionary improvements and avoid looking for major breakthroughs.
 Remember that Kanban was designed for continuous production system enhancement.

 Restriction leads to rebellion